- Home

 Item | Name/position |

-DPIA reviewed and approved by: | (original VMS DPIA signed as below: Person 1 / Position – Legal Person 2 / Position – PHA Accountable Person 3 / Position – IG/PDG) This DPIA is an update, signed by PHA only as now including reference to CHS-VMS. |
+DPIA reviewed and approved by: | (original VMS DPIA signed as below: Person 1 / Position – Legal Person 2 / Position – PHA Accountable Person 3 / Position – IG/PDG) This DPIA is an update, signed by PHA only as now including reference to pertussis and RSV. |

 DPO advice provided: | Stephen Murray |

 Summary of DPO advice: | Previous versions of this DPIA relate to VMS only.
+This DPIA has been updated (v6.8) to include the addition of pertussis and RSV vaccinations.
 This DPIA has been updated (v6.7) to include the closure of COVID Certifications Service, the addition of MMR vaccinations and the use of Google Analytics.
 This DPIA has been updated (v6.1) to include reference ONLY to the migration of data from CHS to VMS.
 Trusts aware and separate Data Sharing Agreement in place for CHS-VMS purposes.
 Any DPO comments are incorporated into this version.
 Previous VMS DPIA was updated to reflect PHA becoming sole Data Controller from 1 April 2023 (v5.0).
 Privacy Notice also updated to reflect revised Data Controllership from 1 April 2023. |

 This DPIA will kept under review by: | Dr Louise Herron Deputy Director of Public Health Public Health Agency (PHA) Rachel Spiers Lead Immunisation Programme Manager Public Health Agency (PHA) |